-PGE Pre-Construction Meeting (Guide Checklist for Common Discussion Points: PERMITS: Local jurisdiction's permitting requirements are different depending on the location.
-Some points of emphasis: Approved right-of-way (ROW) permit and traffic control plan (if applicable) must be on site during construction.
-Permit holder must provide required notification to jurisdiction prior to construction.
-PREAPPROVED CONTRACTORS: Any contractors they hire who will be working under PGE's permit in the PC/W must be preapproved particle. the ROW must be preapproved by PGE to do so.
-Preapproval entails having insurances and bonding confirmed by PGE CS&I department prior to commencing work as well as being authorized to perform the scope of work.
+PGE Pre-Construction Meeting ( Guide Checklist for Common Discussion Points: NOTES: having insurances and bonding confirmed by PGE CS&amp;I department prior to commencing work as well as being authorized to perform the scope of work.
 SKETCH: Sketch review with PGE, customers, and contractors is vital to clearly under-stand everyone's responsibilities for the project.
 In addition to PGE installation instructions, the sketch also outlines specific requirements for how to install items that are customer responsibility.
-INSPECTIONS & SCHEDULING: PGE's inspection process starts from initial infrastructure inspections through final service and metering inspections.
+INSPECTIONS &amp; SCHEDULING: PGE's inspection process starts from initial infrastructure inspections through final service and metering inspections.
 Timelines need to be considered for both the inspections and line crew for construction.
-NOTES: COMMUNICATIONS: Keeping lines of communication open ensures a smoother project.
+COMMUNICATIONS: Keeping lines of communication open ensures a smoother project.
 Contact PGE with any and all questions.
 Significant changes in the design must be addressed with the project manager before proceeding to avoid delays or unforeseen complications.
-ACCESS: Access to the work site is critical when the line crew arrives.
+Access: Access to the work site is critical when the line crew arrives.
 If the site is not accessible, the job will likely be delayed.
-CONTACT INFORMATION: Service Coordination 503-323-6700 Email: service.coordinators@pgn.com. © 2022 Portland General Electric All Rights Reserved As of 8/24/2022
+Service Coordination 503-323-6700 Email: service.coordinators@pgn.com As of 8/24/2022